SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The major accessible spots at PES with Wi-fi are the GJB library, the GJB cafeteria, and the 13th floor at PES.
 (When our club head was the CCBD head, we once sat in the CCBD lab and debated.)
 The places you can debate in the GJB library are the small brainstorming rooms, but unfortunately only one team can fit in one of these rooms at a time (because otherwise two teams may talk over each other).
 Since you can't get together as a contingent, I wouldn't recommend this.
 Moreover, this place isn't open on Sundays.

-The GJB cafeteria has like 3 power sockets.
+The GJB cafeteria has like three power sockets.
 I'd recommend this place only as a last resort.
 It's usually deserted on Saturdays and Sundays, so you can enter and turn the lights on yourself.

 What I find to be the best place is the 13th floor of B block (heavy favoritism tbh).
 Debating in the indoors section usually isn't feasible because either there are people you'll disturb, or it's locked.
-There are 3 sections outdoors; the cafeteria, the place next to the cafeteria on the other side of the throne, and a spot with wide long tables on the opposite side of 13th floor (next to the faculty zone, on the other side of the silent room).
+There are three sections outdoors; the cafeteria, the place next to the cafeteria on the other side of the throne, and a spot with wide long tables on the opposite side of 13th floor (next to the faculty zone, on the other side of the silent room).
 These are fairly empty on Saturday and Sunday.
 AND ALL OF THEM HAVE MULTIPLE POWER SOCKETS!!

 ---